Whiley/RFCs/text/0000-arrayslice.md

 The mechanics are pretty straightforward and would operate in a similar fashion to ranges.
-As for ranges, the left-hand side is inclusive and the right-hand side exclusive.
+As for ranges, the left-hand side is inclusive and the right-hand side exclusive (this follows Rust for example).
 Should the syntax for ranges change to allow different combinations of exclusivity, then we would update this operator accordingly.

 # Terminology